I know…that’s a kind of strange thing to say, especially as most people have a lot to do at this time of year, with more on their minds than usual.

 When do you get your best ideas?

-You see the same thing in sport: athletes perform well when they are in flow, present, and in the moment with very little on their minds other than getting the job done.
+Athletes perform well when they are in flow, present, and in the moment with very little on their minds.

-People in Wu-Wei feel relaxed and happy whilst also creating a brilliant work of art, competing at sport, or coming up with a brilliantly innovative business idea.
+People in Wu-Wei feel relaxed and happy whilst also creating a brilliant work of art, competing at sport, or coming up with a brilliant idea.

 In the words of Syd Banks: